RIKEN-RCCS/RAPTOR/Readme.md

 ## Dependencies

-RAPTOR requires LLVM version 20 with clang and flang support for C/C++ and Fortran respectively.
+RAPTOR requires LLVM version 20 with clang, flang, and lld for full capabilities.

+In addition, it requires the MPFR library for emulating various floating point precisions.

 ## Building